theodore-norvell/cogent/README.md

-# cogent-Project
+# Cogent Project

 Generate Code from PlantUML statecharts.

+Author: Theodore Norvell (theo@mun.ca)

-## Example and requirements
+## Example and prerequisites

-Input is a plant UML spec such as
+The input is a plant UML spec such as

 ```
 @startuml